ALFI-lib/alfi-lib.github.io/content/en/docs/splines/cubic/parabolic-ends.md

 weight = 4
 +++

-A "Parabolic-ends" cubic spline is a spline whose end segments are second-degree curves or parabolas.\
+A "Parabolic-ends" cubic spline is a spline whose end segments are second-degree curves or parabolas.

-This spline is a special case of the "Fixed-third" spline, where the third derivatives at the endpoints are set to zero.
+It is a special case of the ["Fixed-third" spline](fixed-third.md), where the third derivatives at the endpoints are set to zero.

 Conditions: $S_1'''(x_1) = 0, \ S_{n-1}'''(x_n) = 0$.